 Evenline

-Born from a partnership between Michael Stern, Raphael Abel, Ethan Townsend, and Ben Eassa, Evenline brings new depth to 3D-printed design.
-Their Cascade series of objects elevates digital “glitches”—code irregularities interpreted by their Mark III glass printer, which transforms molten glass into unique forms.
+Born out of a partnership between Michael Stern, Raphael Abel, Ethan Townsend, and Ben Eassa, Evenline brings a new height to 3D printed design.
+The Cascade series of objects elevates ‘glitches’ of code interpreted by their Mark III glass printer which transforms molten glass into object.

 Jamie Harris